 This testbed is used for the assessment and characterization of active, radio-frequency devices such as amplifiers and mixers or passive devices such as filters, attenuators.

-It comprises a 4-port vector network analyzer, capable of operating between 10 MHz to 26.5 GHz, with software upgrades for the measurement of X-paramters and pulsed-RF measurements.
+It comprises a 4-port vector network analyzer, capable of operating between 10 MHz to 26.5 GHz, with software upgrades for the measurement of X-parameters and pulsed-RF measurements.

 This testbed also includes source and load tuners used for harmonic load-pull measurements.
 These tuners employ three independent and wideband probes for impedance measurements at three harmonic frequencies, anywhere between 1.8 to 18 GHz.